loomnetwork/plasma-cash/plasma_cash/README.md

 ## Launch Plasma Chain

 1. Make sure the contracts are deployed at the correct addresses (`npm run migrate:dev` in `server` directory)
-2. Run `FLASK_APP=./child_chain FLASK_ENV=develment flask run --port=8546` in one terminal.
+2. Run `FLASK_APP=./child_chain FLASK_ENV=development flask run --port=8546` in one terminal.
 This will start a Plasma Chain instance which listens at `localhost:8546` and is also connected to the deployed contracts
 3. Run `python demo.py`

 TODO Should probably bundle these into makefiles, i.e. `make server` should launch the plasma chain.